jgyy/fcc-scrape/placeholder.md

 ---
-id: 587d824e367417b2b2512c56
+id: 587d824b367417b2b2512c47
-title: Test if a Value is of a Specific Data Structure Type
+title: Test if a Variable or Function is Defined
 challengeType: 2
-forumTopicId: 301601
+forumTopicId: 301602
-dashedName: test-if-a-value-is-of-a-specific-data-structure-type
+dashedName: test-if-a-variable-or-function-is-defined
 ---

 # --description--

 As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-mochachai), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-mochachai/).

-`#typeOf` asserts that value's type is the given string, as determined by `Object.prototype.toString`.

 # --instructions--

-Within `tests/1_unit-tests.js` under the test labelled `#17` in the `Objects` suite, change each `assert` to either `assert.typeOf` or `assert.notTypeOf` to make the test pass (should evaluate to `true`).
+Within `tests/1_unit-tests.js` under the test labelled `#2` in the `Basic Assertions` suite, change each `assert` to either `assert.isDefined()` or `assert.isUndefined()` to make the test pass (should evaluate to `true`).
 Do not alter the arguments passed to the asserts.

 # --hints--